Degrees and Credentials:|

 Indiana University of Pennsylvania

-Pat leads all of the university’s marketing and communications efforts, including overseeing all publications and advertising, championing the university's brand, publishing its award-winning alumni magazine, and protecting Pitt-Bradford's image.
-She also serves as the university’s spokeswoman, is a member of the President's Cabinet, and writes and maintains the university's blog.
+Pat leads all of the university's marketing and communications efforts, including overseeing all publications and advertising, championing the university's brand, publishing its award-winning alumni magazine, and protecting Pitt-Bradford's image.
+She also serves as the university's spokeswoman and is a member of the President's Cabinet.
+Occasionally, she teaches.
+In the past, it was journalism.
+Now, it's social media communication.

 Research, Accomplishments, and Publications: